websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/configuring-dependencies/finding-artifacts.md

 ## Finding Liferay App and Independent Artifacts

-Independent modules and Liferay app modules aren't part of the Core.
-You must still, however, specify dependencies on the modules you need.
-The resources below demonstrate finding artifact attributes for Liferay app modules and independent modules:
+For modules outside the core, you must still specify dependencies on the modules you need.
+There are three ways to find the dependencies you need:

 | Resource | Artifact Type |
 | :-------- | :-------------- |